TheRoboticsClub/colab-gsoc2020-Yijia_Wu/docs/_posts/2020-07-02-draft_of_document_of_first_exercise.md

     - `position` is the position of the end effector when grasping the object
     - `width` is the value the gripper joints should move to grasp the object with a range of [0, 0.8].
 If you keep the default value 0, the `eef_orientation` is `horizontal` or `vertical` and the default rpy angle values are kept, this width value will be set depend on the object width.
     - `roll`,`pitch`,`yaw` are optional parameters.
     - `length` is the offset length from the your desired gripper position to robot tool center.
 When you input grasping pose, you are specifying the pose of the desired gripper position.
 The default value is 0, which means you are specifying the pose of the tool center of the robot arm when the robot is grasping the object.
-More details will be discussed in Theory and Hint Sections.

 The default minimum grasp distance and desired distance are set to be 0.2(m) and 0.1(m).
 The default approach direction is set to be (0, 0, -0.5).
 You can keep them or modify them with following functions:
 * `set_grasp_distance(min_distance, desired_distance)` - Set the minmum distance and desired distance the gripper translates before and after grasping.
 * `set_grasp_direction(x, y, z)` - Set the direction of the gripper approach translation before grasping.
 Retreat translation distance will set to be the opposite direction of the approach direction.

 ### Pick and Place
-* `pickup(object_name, grasps)` - Command the industrial robot to pick up the object with the genrated Grasp messages.
+* `pickup(object_name, grasps)` - Command the industrial robot to pick up the object with a list of genrated Grasp messages.
 * `place(eef_orientation, position[, roll, pitch, yaw])` - Command the industrial robot to place the currently holding object to goal_position with desired end effector orientation.
     - `eef_orientaion` is to clarify the desired end effector orientation.
         - `horizontal`: grasp the object with a horizontal gripper orientation. (default value: roll = 0, pitch = 0, yaw = 180°. `pitch` is setable.)